-The Board of Directors reviews the Group's development in the main risk areas on a quarterly basis and reviews the internal control system on an annual basis.
-The Board of Directors of SpareBank 1 SMN has the main responsibility for setting limits to and monitoring the Group's risk exposure.
-The Bank's risks are measured and reported in accordance with the principles and policy adopted by the Board of Directors.
-Risk management at SpareBank 1 SMN underpins the Group's strategic development and goal achievement.
+The board of directors reviews the group's development in the main risk areas on a quarterly basis and reviews the internal control system on an annual basis.
+The board of directors of SpareBank 1 SMN has the main responsibility for setting limits to and monitoring the group's risk exposure.
+The Bank's risks are measured and reported in accordance with the principles and policy adopted by the board of directors.
+Risk management at SpareBank 1 SMN underpins the group's strategic development and goal achievement.
 Risk management is designed to assure financial stability and sound asset management.

-Management at the various companies in the Group is responsible for risk management and internal control in the respective companies, and this is intended to ensure:
+Management at the various companies in the group is responsible for risk management and internal control in the respective companies, and this is intended to ensure:

-- targeted, safe, high-quality and cost-effective operations - reliable and timely reporting - observance of applicable laws and regulations as well as internal procedures and guidelines
+- targeted, safe, high-quality and cost-effective operations - reliable and timely reporting - observance of applicable laws and regulations as well as internal procedures and policies